iobeam/aglio/README.md

 ```

 Theme engines for Aglio are described in more detail in the [Aglio documentation](https://github.com/danielgtaylor/aglio#customizing-output).

+The primary changes from _Olio_ are related to anchor tags and element ids for section headings.
+These mods are to enable integration into a custom react wrapper for generated docs.

 ## Design Philosophy
 Olio is designed from the ground up to be both **fast** and **extensible** while maintaining backward compatibility with most of the original Aglio theme.
 It uses the following technologies: